 Having a close family member with dementia doesn’t mean you’re destined to be diagnosed in later life too.
 However, genetics can be a risk factor for dementia in some very rare cases.

-In term of more common types, Fronto-temporal has been found to be passed on from parent to child.
-It’s also believed that around 40 percent of people with FTD have at least one family member with some form of dementia.
-However, while this is referred to as a common dementia, when compared to Alzheimer’s there are very few cases.
+In terms of more common types, Frontotemporal has been found to be passed on from parent to child.
+It’s also believed that around 20-40% of people with FTD have at least one family member with some form of dementia.
+However, while this is referred to as common dementia when compared to Alzheimer’s, there are very few cases.

 Why it’s important to get a diagnosis